EnterpriseDB/tpa/RELNOTES.md

 - TPA-349 Bump dependency versions

   Bump cryptography version from 38.0.4 to 39.0.0

   Bump jq version from 1.3.0 to 1.4.0

 - TPA-345 Change TPAexec references to TPA in documentation.

-  Update the documentation to use TPA instead of TPAexec to reference the product.
+  Update the documentation to use 'TPA' instead of 'TPAexec' when referring to the product.

 ## v23.10 (2023-01-04)